-Please note that this article is not to bash Kris, he provides a use case that I’ve heard a couple of times, making his comment an example use case.
-Although Kris’s scenario sounds a very good use case to adjust the cost settings to circumvent the line-speed detection of the VMkernel to determine the max-cost of the network resource, it does not solve the other dynamic elements using line speed.
+Please note that this article does not bash Kris.
+He provides a use case that I’ve heard a couple of times, making his comment an example use case.
+Although Kris’s scenario sounds like a very good use case to adjust the cost settings to circumvent the line-speed detection of the VMkernel to determine the max-cost of the network resource, it does not solve the other dynamic elements using line speed.

-ESX 4.1 Introduces the MaxMovesPerHost setting, allowing the host to set the limit on moves dynamically.
-The limit isbased on how many moves DRS thinks can be completed in one DRS evaluation interval.
+ESX 4.1 Introduces the MaxMovesPerHost setting, allowing the host to dynamically set the limit on moves.
+The limit is based on how many moves DRS thinks can be completed in one DRS evaluation interval.
 DRS adapts to the frequency it is invoked (pollPeriodSec, default 300 seconds) and the average migration time observed from previous migrations.
-However this limit is still bound by the detected line speed and the associated Max cost.
+However, this limit is still bound by the detected line speed and the associated Max cost.
 Although the proposed environment has 10GB line speed in total available, the VMkernel will still set the max cost to allow 4 vMotions on the host.
-Restricting the number of migrations DRS can initiate during a load balance operation.
+Restricting the number of migrations, DRS can initiate during a load balance operation.

 vMotion system resource pool CPU reservation